 After dating a string of problem men, New Yorker Ruby Weaver meets and falls in love with the strange hospital orderly Sam Deeds and he moves in with her, all within the space of a week.
 Ruby soon finds peculiar things about Sam – that he seems unfamiliar with many everyday things.
 When she presses him for information, Sam tells her that he is a time-traveller from the year 2470.
 He was raised by parents who were anachronists out of step with the rest of society.
 He fell in love with her picture and made an illegal ‘backjump’ to come back in time and be with her.
 At first Ruby thinks that Sam is crazy but then learns to accept it as a private little game they share.
 Sam then starts to tell her that he is trying to prevent her imminent death.

 Director Brad Anderson first emerged with the slacker comedy The Darian Gap (1996) and then the successful independent feature Next Stop Wonderland (1998).
-Subsequent to this, Anderson would go onto make the likes of the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013) and the asylum horror Eliza Graves/Stonehearst Asylum (2014).
+Subsequent to this, Anderson would go onto make the likes of the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013), the asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019).
 While always remaining within the boundaries of the indie film, Brad Anderson is proving to be a versatile genre-hopping director.
 Happy Accidents is a time travel romantic comedy.

 Of course, you have to dissociate Happy Accidents from the genre clichés associated with either the romantic comedy or the time travel film.
 Happy Accidents is not, for instance, a predictable sudsy romantic comedy that might topline Drew Barrymore or Julia Roberts.
 This is a romantic film with indie sensibilities and comes remarkably free of the sentiment and mawkishness that overflows mainstream counterparts.
 It is a film that feels amazingly free and not affected in any way.
 Both here and in Session 9, Brad Anderson demonstrates a great ability to write thoughtfully penetrating character analysis.
 There is a particularly haunting soliloquy from Tovah Feldshuh as Marisa Tomei’s mother about holding onto passion before it goes away.
 Anderson also demonstrates a wryly humourous and spot-on ability to get inside the head of the modern single woman, he being aided considerably by a fine performance from Marisa Tomei.